 Most of the collections listed here are available in the Department of Rare Books and Special Collections (RBSC), in the Microforms Collection, or online.
 Also included are a small number of collections from the Center for Research Libraries (CRL) which are easily available to Princeton affiliates through Borrow Direct.

 This is by no means a comprehensive list of primary sources available at Princeton.
-Additional resources may be identified searching the Main Catalog or the resources listed in the Beyond Princeton box to the far right.
+Additional resources may be identified searching the New Catalog or the resources listed in the Beyond Princeton box to the far right.

 For a narrative survery of Princeton's major holdings of primary sources ranging from the 16th century to the 20th century, please read Beginning the Search for Latin America.

 Illustration: Burundanga babilónica.
 Print by Lorenzo Homar, 1970.
 Lorenzo Homar Collection, Graphic Arts Collection, Princeton University Library.